Sir Thomas Wolryche, 1st Baronet: Marriage and family

 Wolryche married Ursula Ottley, daughter of Thomas Ottley of Pitchford, Shropshire, in Pitchford parish church on 4 May 1625.
 The couple had seven sons and two daughters.
 Evidently Ursula Ottley too returned to the parental home for the first few births, as it is the Pitchford parish register that records the baptism of the first child, Margaret, on 30 May 1626, of Francis, the first son, on 21 October 1627, of Roger on 14 December 1628, as well as the much younger Andrew on 25 April 1644.

 Francis automatically succeeded to the baronetcy but his mental illness prevented his taking responsibility for the property.
-The estates were put in trust with John, the fifth but third surviving son, and the situation was regularised by a private act of Parliament in 1673.
+The estates were put in trust with John, the fifth but third surviving son, and the situation was regularised by a private act of Parliament in 1673, Woolrich's Estate Act 1672 (25 Cha.
+2. c.
+6 Pr.).
 John was elected MP for his father's constituency of Much Wenlock in August 1679 and February 1681.
 John died in 1685, three years before Francis, but it was his son, Thomas who inherited both the baronetcy and the estates in 1688.